 b. a service is of a particular standard, value, or grade

 c. goods are new

 d. goods or a service has the endorsement of a particular person or party.

 This case is illustrative of the ACCC’s regulatory approach to pricing.
 The ACCC issued three infringement notices and the pharmacy group paid penalties totalling $32,400 for product pricing deemed misleading.
 However, it was agreed between the parties that it did not constitute an admission by the online retailer of a contravention of the CCA.

 Any business using representations like ‘savings’ or ‘discounts’ when comparing a sale price to the RRP of goods and services must always ensure the RRP reflects the current market price or that there is an active market RRP to avoid the risk of misrepresentation of any savings.

 - Pharmacists should be aware that pharmacy advertising is subject to a range of additional regulatory provisions including prohibitions under the Australian Consumer Law.
 Articles about this will follow in future Pharmacy insights.

-If you would like more information or advice on pharmacy industry regulation, please contact Michael Bracken.
+If you would like more information or advice on pharmacy industry regulation, please contact our Pharmacy team.

 This article was published in the Autumn edition of Pharmacy insights.